TrendBits/frontend/README.md

 The frontend is designed to work with a backend API but currently uses mock data (`public/posts.json`) for development.
 The data structure includes:

-- **Trending Content** with title, summary, AI-generated insights, author, source, and metadata
+- **AI Trend Summaries** with intelligent analysis, key insights, and trend patterns
+- **Article References** with direct links to relevant online sources and articles
-- **Multi-source data** from Reddit, news sites, and other platforms
+- **Multi-source analysis** from Reddit, news sites, and other platforms
-- **AI-generated summaries** and trend analysis
+- **AI-generated summaries** with contextual understanding
 - **Audio conversion** capabilities for text-to-speech
-- **Search functionality** with query parameters across multiple fields
+- **Search functionality** with query parameters across summaries and references
 - **Pagination** support for large datasets
 - **Type-safe validation** with Zod schemas